daipozhi/Purpose-AI/README.md

         (if you make grammar database by human separated text, don't need this step.)

-        after this step accuracy is about 95%
+        after this step accuracy will be about 97%

         source code:

-            Windows XP/7+MSYS+MINGW  or Ubuntu
+            Windows XP/7+MSYS+MINGW  or Ubuntu/Mint

             grammar courseware is in file grammar-cw03.txt